Topics Map > Features and Functionality

 This document describes the different ways a service account can be accessed both in Outlook on the web and within an Outlook desktop client.

-- Access the Service Account via linking - browser
+- Access the Service Account via add shared folder - browser

 Important: If the service account was just created or updated by your administrator, it may take up to 60 minutes before you can access the account.
 If you receive the following error, please wait about an hour and try again.

 This method can be used by individuals to access a service account's mailbox in the Outlook on the web client.
-This process requires that the NetID account you login to Office 365 with is linked to the service account that you wish to access.
+This process requires that the NetID account you login to Office 365 with is linked to the service account or you have been granted full mailbox permissions to it.

 - Access the Service Account via linking - desktop client